UCI is at your service

 Where can I find more information about my specific Cost of Attendance?

-You can review your Cost of Attendance by logging in to your MyAid portal.
+You can review your Cost of Attendance by logging in to your ZotAid portal.

 If my Cost of Attendance (COA) is exceeded, how will this affect my financial aid award?
 Will I have to reimburse UCI if I am over-awarded?